 I was born and raised in a small town in Massachusetts.
 My three brothers and I grew up understanding what it means to be a first generation American.
-Our father came to the United States as a refugee forced to leave his place of birth, Germany.
-He came to the US full of energy and commitment to build a new life and become a U.S citizen.
-Our mother was first generation US citizen in her family.
-Her father worked in agriculture buying and selling local produce and was able to send his three children to college.
-Hard work and commitment to family allowed them to build a stable base and to see their children pursue their dreams.
+Our father and his family fled from Nazi Germany to Trinidad in 1938.
+After about 8 years in Trinidad, he came to the US full of energy and commitment to build a new life.
+He worked hard to become a U.S citizen.
+Our mother was a first born US citizen in her family.
+Her parents fled Eastern Europe, leaving their homeland and families.
+My parents and grandparents did not have an easy life, but hard work and commitment to family allowed them to build a stable base and allowed them to see their children pursue their dreams.

-My husband Brooks and I have lived in Napa for 24 years and we raised our children here.
+My husband Brooks and I have lived in Napa for 28 years and we raised our children here.
 In 2002 I started my own small business as a Land Use Planner.
-I have served on many boards and non-profit organizations in Napa, which has given me insight into both the challenges we face and the depth and commitment of our community.
-A few examples are: City of Napa Planning Commission, Napa Resource Conservation District, Napa County General Plan Steering Committee, Napa Valley Economic Development Corporation, and Leadership Napa Valley.
+I am currently in first term representing District 2 on Napa City Council.
+I also serve on LAFCO, Napa Flood Control District, Public Financing Authority and Marin Clean Energy boards.
+I have served on many other volunteer boards and non-profit organizations in Napa, which has given me insight into both the challenges we face and the depth and commitment of our community.
+A few examples are: Napa County General Plan Steering Committee, Napa Valley Economic Development Corporation, and Leadership Napa Valley.
 I firmly believe that Napa has the tools and expertise to build wonderful community and overcome obstacles along the way.